yetidevworks/yetibrowser-mcp/README.md

 - The CLI walks ports `9010-9020` until it finds a free one, logging `switched to` when it advances.
 Pass `--ws-port <port>` if you want to pin a specific port instead.
 - The Browser extension popup mirrors that behaviour: leave it on “Automatic” to track the CLI’s port, or choose “Manual” and enter the port reported by `browser_connection_info` / the CLI log to override it.
+- Simply ask your AI tool about the connection port.
+For example: `what is the yetibrowser mcp connction info?`, then set the manual port the port reported.

 ## Documentation & build scripts